Archaeological Discovery and Early Settlements

 The Seizure of Land and Wealth

-Those properties included farms, mines, mills, hospitals, workshops, Catholic educational institutions, and care facilities for the poor.
+Those properties included farms, mines, mills, hospitals, workshops, Catholic educational institutions, and facilities to care for the poor.

 Soon, many people from England, Ireland, and Scotland fled from a nation ruled by worshippers of “More for Me!”